arnoop88/minishell/README.md

 	./minishell

-You should see this promp:
+You should see this prompt:

 ![minishell_prompt](minishell_prompt.png)